schadokar/portfolio/README.md

 Links are the point of contacts using which other can contact you.

-The `theme1` is using icons provided in the semantic ui.
+The basic theme is using icons provided in the semantic ui.
 You can check the available icons.

 [Available Icons](https://react.semantic-ui.com/elements/icon/)